 I was beside myself when I found out I was pregnant – both times.
 There were so many emotions.
 Some fear – fear of lots of things – as well as just joy.
 With the range of fluctuating emotions came the ignition of some sort of maniacal organisational gene that had NEVER existed before.
-I’ve been known to pack for a two week trip the morning of departure.
+I’ve been known to pack for a two-week trip the morning of departure.
 A standing pile is an organised pile.
 You know – I was one of those people.
 And then it happened.
-The nesting elf came and settled in comfortable in my brain.
+The nesting elf came and settled in comfortably in my brain.
 Fast forward a few years and I feel like I have found a happy medium with the organising versus chaos elves in my brain!

 During the organising elf reign ie my pregnancies, I realised that babies are teeny tiny but they take up a lot of space.
-Making space for number 3 and then number 4 human in our household took up a bit of space in my brain so I thought it might be useful to share some of the decisions we had to make, the space we had to find for our little additions.
+Making space for number 3 and then number 4 humans in our household took up a bit of space in my brain so I thought it might be useful to share some of the decisions we had to make, the space we had to find for our little additions.
 A checklist of sorts.

 Regardless of elfin reigns, I loved my pregnancies and I hope that you do too.
 After all, it’s not always easy but it’s not every day that you get to bake a little bun in your oven!
 And don't overdo it or push yourself too much.
 Enjoy as much of it as you can.

-Regarding buying stuff, take the time to understand what you need and when so that you don’t over buy.
+Regarding buying stuff, take the time to understand what you need and when so that you don’t overbuy.
 Remember, stuff is not going anywhere – the shops will have it when you need it.

 Here are some things you need to consider and make space for…

-In Your Bedroom
+1. Making Space For Baby - In Your Bedroom

 - Will baby be in your room at first or will they go straight into their own room?

-- Sleeping space – Co sleeping?
+- Sleeping space – Co-sleeping?
 Bassinet/Cot?

-- Remember that at night time feeds you may not be clear headed so make sure there are no tripping hazards in your path
+- Remember that at night time feeds you may not be clear-headed so make sure there are no tripping hazards in your path

 - Will the baby have their own room or is it a shared space? ie home office/bedroom